 Book Three: Influenced by Spanish and Flamenco Dance –

-This third addition to the series Influenced by Spanish & Flamenco Dance was a complete revamp of the remaining notes and history, working closely with the few living artists from this era.
+This third addition to the series Influenced by Spanish & Flamenco Dance is a completely new telling of the careers or ballet Spanish dance icon Carmelita Maracci, who’s career ran simultaneously during the era of flamenco icon Carmen Amaya and her Company.
+Interviews with company members and associates of these two icons add inside views of these artists while on tour in the Americas.
+The third chapter is a first-time telling of Dolores & Jose Fernandez.
+He was highly influenced by Hollywood, Lincoln Kirstein, George Balanchine as a member of Ballet Caravan.
 The words of Julie Newmar, Luisa Triana, Lola Montes, Inesita, Dolores Fernandez, Rene Heredia, and Barbara Perry make up this installment.
 The focus of this addition are the influences this style of dance made in the careers of American Spanish ballet dancer Carmelita Maracci, Mexican and later Spanish dancer Jose Fernandez, and how Spanish Gypsy dancer Carmen Amaya used her flamenco art to influence and highlight the careers of dancers in America.
-Scheduled for release in 2025.
+This book was just released January 2026.

 Book two: Legends of Spanish & Flamenco Dance

 Authoring the book Legends of Spanish & Flamenco Dance was easier in that I knew who my subjects would be.
-In Madrid, I promised my mentor, Pilar Lopez, that I would complete this manuscript.
+In Madrid, I promised my mentor, Pilar Lopez, that I would complete this manuscript based on the career of her sister La Argentinita and Lopez.
 Her encouragement, guidance, generous gift of her time, years of information, dance memorabilia, and friendship gave me confidence.
-It slowly fell into place; however, it took years.
+The same held true for the chapter of Rosario & Antonio, two iconic individuals who performed in the nightclub circuit, Broadway, Hollywood films, and concert halls.
+The stories slowly fell into place; however, it took years.
 The enormous amount of information Pilar Lopez and Rosario Perez spoke of was not organized; every visit brought up different spoken narratives.
-Rosario thought I was unusual for wanting to write about her, however, she continued with her stories and photos.
-It was released in July 2023.
+Rosario thought I was unusual for wanting to write about her; however, she continued with her stories and photos.
+The foursome danced throughout the Americas and within Europe, they left a large history of dance in the United States that has never been researched and told with this depth.
+The book was released in July 2023, and a current update is in the works.

 Book One: The Golden Age of the Spanish Dance

 The first book The Golden Age of the Spanish Dance, was a challenging assignment, starting a project from scratch only knowing that I wanted to include the history of Spanish dance and forgotten American dance artists of the last century, Denishawn, La Meri, Carola Goya, and Doris Niles.
-Many references in the book are dedicated to influences the Spanish dance and Iberian culture made on Broadway, Hollywood movies, and our American dance history.
+All of them were influenced by the Iberian art forms.
+Many references in the book are dedicated to early Spanish dance and the Iberian culture, that left an imprint on our American lifestyle through Architecture, written words, fashion and the artistic productions of Broadway, Hollywood movies, and our American dance history.
 Two dedicated chapters feature the two most remembered Spanish artists of the early Twentieth Century: La Argentina, aka Antonia Merce, and Vicente Escudero.
-It was released in July 2020.
+It was released in July 2020, and a revision in currently in preparation.

 Recent Spanish Dance books by Michael MIguel Bernal (All photos are from the author’s private archival collection)